 Yes, breastfeeding mothers should take 4000IU vitamin D per day.

-Vitamin K is essential for formation of proteins that help with blood clotting.
+Vitamin K is essential for the formation of proteins that help with blood clotting.

-Babies are usually given a Vitamin K injection or oral supplement after birth, this is because a baby’s system is unable to form hes/her own Vitamin K for two weeks after birth.
+Babies are usually given a Vitamin K injection or oral supplement after birth, this is because a baby’s system is unable to form his/her own Vitamin K for two weeks after birth.

 Colostrum is high in Vitamin K, and therefore, if a baby has had uninterrupted feeding since birth, with no birth trauma, a Vitamin K supplementation is not always necessary.
 It is ultimately a choice that the parents need to make.
 The underlying risks of Vitamin K supplementation have not been researched.

 helps transport Oxygen through the bloodstream.
 It is also needed for

 proper cell growth.
 Healthy, full-term babies, have enough iron stores

 The iron found in breast milk is in much